erik-ymmt/erik-ymmt/README.md

 ### Hi there!
 I'm Erik,
 a fullstack developer eager for new learning experiences.
 For almost six years, I have worked as an architect and urbanist, however, I found myself in technology, a field that highlighted my taste for logic and innovation.

-Currently, I am studying **Full Stack** web development.
 These are some technologies that I have been working with:
 <div>
   <img src="https://img.shields.io/badge/node.js-%23F05033.svg?style=for-the-badge&logo=node.js&logoColor=684O63&color=1c1c1c" />
   <img src="https://img.shields.io/badge/typescript-%23F05033.svg?style=for-the-badge&logo=typescript&logoColor=684O63&color=grey" />